annotation/text-fabric/tf/docs/about/optimizations.md

 The reason for these conventions is practical: edge features usually have empty labels, and there are many edges.
-In case of the Hebrew Text database, there are 1.5 million edges, so every extra character that is needed on a data line means that the file size increases with 1.5 MB.
+In case of the Hebrew Text database, there are 1.5 million edges, so every extra character that is needed on a data line means that the file size increases with 1.5MB.

 Nodes on the other hand, usually do not have empty values, and they are often specified in a consecutive way, especially slot (word) nodes.
 There are quite